How to Format a Book: 5 Step Guide to Interior Book Formatting

 3. Make sure All your Chapters Start on a New Page

 For Word and Google Docs.
 To ensure that each new chapter starts on a fresh page, use the Ctrl +Enter keys to insert a Page Break.

 Many authors use tabs to indent the first word of each paragraph in the text.
 You must delete it.

 The correct way to add an image to your book is to use the Insert Image function of your word processor.
 Place the image In Line With Text which locks it on a separate line between two paragraphs.

 6. Final Spelling Check and Proofread

-You should now have a “clean” version of your manuscript which is ready to format as a print document.
+You should now have a “clean” version of your manuscript, ready to format as a print document.

-The term “trim size” is used by publishing companies to describe the finished width and height of your printed book.
+The term “trim size” is used by publishing companies to describe your printed book’s finished width and height.

-There are five factors which determine the ideal trim size for your work.
+Five factors determine the ideal trim size for your work.